By Richard Hayes, MD, Great Basin Orthopaedics

 So, how do we keep kids who want to play volleyball off the injured list?
 Many volleyball injuries can be prevented with common sense and by following proper training:

-• Protect vulnerable area.
+- Protect vulnerable area.
 Previous injuries are highly susceptible to re-injury.
 If the athlete has a prior ankle sprain, the ankle should be taped or a brace worn to provide additional support.
-Inured fingers should also be taped.
+Injured fingers should also be taped.

 Dr. Richard Hayes is a Board Certified orthopedic surgeon at Great Basin Orthopaedics.
 He is Reno’s first fellowship-trained foot and ankle specialist and received training at the prestigious Campbell Clinic in Memphis, Tennessee.
 Great Basin Orthopaedics has been providing Northern Nevada with exceptional orthopaedic care since 1964.